Inflect logo

 Power Cost$0.048/kWh – as of September 2025Among the lowest industrial power rates in the United States.

-Sales Tax6.50% – as of September 2025This is the Washington state sales tax rate.
+Sales Tax6.50% (Washington) – as of September 2025A state-level sales tax applies, with specific exemptions for DC equipment.

 Network & Connectivity Ecosystem